MHasanRaza1/techno-web/README.md

-<h1>Techno Web App 🚀</h1>
+<h1>Techno Web 🚀</h1>
-Welcome to Enhance AI, a visually stunning static website developed by Hasan Raza.
+Welcome to Techno Web, a visually stunning static website developed by Hasan Raza.
 This project highlights web development skills, emphasizing the potential of HTML, CSS, and Bootstrap.
 <br>
 Explore the live website: <a href="https://techno-web-app.vercel.app/">Techno Web</a>